Best Tech Stack to Build a SaaS in 2023

 - VS Code: Great for Typescript/React work.

-- Poetry: Python packaging and dependency management with lock files.
-Makes the packaging story in Python so much easier and helps in keeping track of changes.
+- Poetry: Python packaging and dependency management with lock files make the packaging story in Python much easier and help keep track of changes.

 - Yarn: Fast dependency management for Node.js with local caching.

-- Invoked: Better to wrap all your codebase tasks in invoked commands.
-This way, you can run locally the same commands that would run on CI, in case it's needed.
+- Invoked: It's better to wrap all your codebase tasks in invoked commands.
+This way, you can run locally the same commands that would run on CI, in case they're needed.

-At this point, we would like to highlight some of the factors that should be important to anyone who decides on a front-end application tech stack.
+At this point, we would like to highlight some factors that should be important to anyone who decides on a SaaS tech stack.

 Application Size